alicewriteswrongs/gpg_workshop/gpg.markdown

 or on another computer that stays at home, or on flash storage injected into your forearm (??!?!?!).

+If you lose your cert but you still have access to your private key you can always generate a new revocation cert (provided you know your key's password).

 ###Expiration date

 Key expiration date is another mechanism for key inactivation, which is sort of